previder/kubernetes-demo/README.md

 chmod 400 ~/.kube/config
 ```

+# NAT and Firewalling
+In the test setup, you will receive your own VIP and assigned NAT port.
+All ports are NATted to port **32000** on your cluster.
+Only when connecting to your cluster using your browser, you will need your assigned port.

+# Templates
+Some of the manifests contain a variable like `<yourusername>`,`<yourvip>` or `<yourport>`.
+Replace these before applying the manifest.
+With these entries it is easy to copy the manifest to a Notepad application first, replace the variables and then copy them into your terminal.

 # Modules
 - [01 - Deployment](01_deployment.md)
 - [02 - STaaS](02_staas.md)
 - [03 - SSL](03_ssl.md)
 - [04 - ArgoCD](04_argocd.md)